teamcancode/ngx-universal/README.md

 ```

 ### Custom environment.
-In this example is `dev` environment, `tcc-universal` is the name of project, defined in `package.json` file
+In this example is `dev` environment, `ngx-universal` is the name of project, defined in `package.json` file
 ```
-npm run build --tcc-universal:env=dev
+npm run build --ngx-universal:env=dev
 ```

 Start server: